I was Served with Citation to Appear in Surrogate’s Court. What Do I do now?

 - Handing the Citation to a person of suitable age and discretion who the process server believes will then hand you the Citation

-What Should You Do Upon Receipt of Citation?
+What Should You Do When you are Served with Citation?

 - Read the Citation carefully.